guangxu-li/cache-simulator/README.md

 # cache-simulator
 Two level cache simulator

-# Non Inclusive Policy / NINE policy
+# Exclusive Policy

-***The following is some clarification of Non Inclusive Policy or NINE policy.
+***The following is some clarification of Exclusive policy.
 The program is based on these rules.***
 - Read
   - (RH, NA) Read Hit in L1: directly return the data and no need to access L2.
   - (RM, RH) Read Miss in L1 and Read Hit in L2: copy the data in L2 to L1.
-If there's data in L1 needed to be evicted, discard the evicted data directly.
+If there's data in L1 needed to be evicted, a write access in L2 by the evicted data defined location is triggered.
-  - (RM, RM) Read Miss in L1 and Read Miss in L2: retrieve the data from memory and place it in Both L1 and L2.
+  - (RM, RM) Read Miss in L1 and Read Miss in L2: retrieve the data from memory and place it only in  L1.
 - Write
   - (WH, NA) Write Hit in L1: Nothing.
   - (WM, WH) Write Miss in L1 and Write Hit in L2: L1 forward the write to L2.